bnkamalesh/webgo/README.md

 			os.Exit(0)
 		}

-		// If you have HTTP server running, you can use the following code
+		// If you have HTTPS server running, you can use the following code
 		// err := router.ShutdownHTTPS()
 		// if err != nil {
 		// 	fmt.Println(err)